 - Appointments are available to create a Student Education Plan (SEP), transfer, career and personal counseling issues.

 Federal and State Financial Aid are available for qualified students.
 Apply online at www.fafsa.gov or visit the Financial Aid Office at any college location for assistance.

-You may pay fees online through WebAdvisor, in person at the Cashier’s Office located at all campus sites, or by phone at (619) 482-6307.
+You may pay fees online through WebAdvisor, in person at the Cashier’s Office located at all campus sites, or by phone at (619) 482-6314.
 Students may pay fees by credit card, check/money order, or in cash.
-As of 2011, the enrollment fee is $36 per unit.
+As of Fall 2019, the enrollment fee is $46 per unit.
 For other expenses, view Tuition and Fees.

-- Fees are due within 5 days after registration.
+- Fees are due before the date of drop for non-payment.
+For drop dates, please see our Important Dates page.
 To make seats available for other students, you MAY BE DROPPED from classes if fees are not paid.

 - Students registering for classes after the semester starts won’t be dropped, but will incur a financial obligation to the college AND a hold will be placed on their records if payment is not received.
 This hold blocks future registration, obtaining transcripts, grades, diplomas, or verification of enrollment until fees are paid.